Skip to content

 Zed

 Zed is a text and source code editor.
 Its syntax highlighting and source parsing is based on tree-sitter library.
-Editor uses Vulkan as GUI backend to have highest performance among other editors.
+Editor uses GPU acceleration to have highest performance among other editors.
 Zed package provides zeditor CLI installed under bin/ directory and zed-editor executable installed under lib/zed/ directory.
-To use MSYS2 shell in integrated terminal, press Ctrl + , to open settings, then put these lines in the opened file
+To use MSYS2 shell in integrated terminal, press Ctrl + , to open settings, then put these lines in the opened file.
+This is an example given for UCRT64 environment.

 {